wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

 Splunk Enterprise installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download any desired Splunk Enterprise package from `here <https://www.splunk.com/en_us/download/partners/splunk-enterprise.html>`_.
+Download any desired Splunk Enterprise package from `it's official website <https://www.splunk.com/en_us/download/partners/splunk-enterprise.html>`_.
-Then install it with the following command depends on your operating system:
+Then install it with the following command depending on your operating system:

 a) For RPM based distributions: